-In his first interview with the western press for many years, President Sekou Toure of Guinea spoke in Conakry last Thursday (13 May) of what he termed "the continuing plot against Guinea by the imperialist, neocolonialist" countries of Europe.
+Background: In his first interview with the western press for many years, President Sekou Toure of Guinea spoke in Conakry last Thursday (13 May) of what he termed "the continuing plot against Guinea by the imperialist, neocolonialist" countries of Europe.
 The President singled out France, West Germany and Portugal, whom he accused of being behind the attempted invasion last November.
 President Sekou Toure granted this first interview to the chief of the VISNEWS Paris office, M. Jean Magny.

 President Sekou Toure's interview lasted over half an hour, and coverage of other aspects of more local interest is given in production No. 5457/Y/71, also serviced on the 16th May.
 This deals with Guinea's relations with France, the Ivory Coast and Senegal.

 A transcription of the French sound is provided in the commentary.

 SYNOPSIS: In Conakry last Thursday, President Sekou Toure of Guinea gave his first interview to the western press for many years.
 At the Presidential Palace, he answered questions on the attempted invasion of Guinea last November.